daniel-kun/cryptography-primer.info/docs/algorithms/aes.md

     aesgcm = AESGCM(key)

     # Generate a "nonce" for this encryption session of size 96 Bits (12 Bytes).
-    # This ensures that the same plaintext is not encrypted to the same ciphertext.
+    # A nonce ensures that the same plaintext is not encrypted to the same ciphertext, which strenghtens security:
-    # This strengthens security:

     nonce = os.urandom(12)
     # Notice: NEVER re-use the same nonce with the same key.
+Using a counter - if feasible - is an appropriate
+    # way to prevent this.
+Using a random number might have a realistic chance of reuse,
+    # depending on the number of messages that are being encrypted, the implementation of the random number generator
+    # and the available entropy in the system.

     # Encrypt the data and add the authenticated (but not encrypted) data:
     ciphertext = aesgcm.encrypt(nonce, plaintext, authenticated_text)

     # The content of "ciphertext" can now be shared via an untrusted medium.
-    # The receiver also needs to know the "nonce" and the authenticated text (when used).
+    # The receiver also needs to know the "nonce" and the authenticated text (when used),
+    # which can also be shared via an untrusted medium.

     # Decrypt the ciphertext back into the plaintext:
     plaintxt = aesgcm.decrypt(nonce, ciphertext, authenticated_text)